Legend of the Guardians: The Owls of Ga'Hoole (video game): The Forest Kingdom of Tyto

 Shard is tasked with finding the activities of the Pure Ones have in the Forest of Tyto and finding locals who could know what they are doing.
 Shard and Parzival follow a squadron of Pure Ones who lead them to a prison with resistance fighters locked up in them.
 The band frees Bryony, the leader of the resistance in Tyto, along with her fellow resistance fighters.
 Shard's band joins forces with the group's fighters to defend resistance's headquarters, which is under attack by the Pure Ones.
 After a lengthy battle against Pure Ones, the resistance's headquarters is struck by lightning and catches fire, forcing the owls to move the owlets protected by the resistance to a new headquarters.
 Shard and his wingmen protect the carriers against multiple attacks from Pure One forces and ensure all owlets are moved safely to the new base.

 A storm rolls in, and Shard is charged with the task of lighting torches which show the way to the new resistance headquarters for members lost in the downpour.
 Despite Pure One resistance, all paths are lit and the lost owls find their way to the new base.
 The Pure Ones then set fire to multiple parts of the forest, forcing Shard and his wingmen to protect the water carriers as they put out these fires.
 After preventing the spread of these fires, the resistance attacks the Pure One's fortress in order to push them out of Tyto Forest.
 Shard and his allies destroy the fortress, forcing the surviving Pure Ones to retreat.

-After the fight, Bryony reveals that while she was held captive by the Pure Ones, she overheard the Pure Ones talking about someone they called "the Guardian", and warms Shard to be careful back at the Ga'Hoole tree.
+After the fight, Bryony reveals that while she was held captive by the Pure Ones, she overheard the Pure Ones talking about someone they called "the Guardian", and warns Shard to be careful back at the Ga'Hoole tree.
 Shard and his band part ways with Bryony and return to the Great Ga'Hoole Tree to report the Pure Ones' forces' defeat.